spiral/docs/cycle/manual.md

 # Cycle - Use without Annotations
-You are able to define ORM schema manually, without need to use annotations.
+You can define ORM Schema manually, without need to use annotations.

 ## Bootloader
-Create bootloader to describe and bind your schema to `Cycle\ORM\SchemaInterface`:
+Create Bootloader to describe and bind your Schema to `Cycle\ORM\SchemaInterface`:

 ```php
 namespace App\Bootloader;